A multimedia documentation Teaching English in Laos From the point of view of the volunteers

 Hey baby let's rock and roll!

 Workshop How to prepare material for science classes

 This week we did a workshop for the science teachers at Ban Phang Heng Secondary School.
 The five teachers were very excited to work in the schools's didactics room and create their own teaching material.

 Producing flashcards using a laminator and a paper cutter

-In the workshop we also let the teachers prepare an experiment and we were really proud to see that one of the Lao teachers went to the lab with his students two days later and let the students conduct the experiment.
+In the workshop we also let the teachers prepare their first experiment in the new lab and we were really proud to see that one of the Lao teachers went to the lab with his pupils two days later and let the pupils conduct the same experiment.

 One area of Stephanie's work at the Lao German Technical College is to accompany Viengkhom's lessons and to give recommendations how to improve the teaching methods.
 Moreover, she teaches English to two beginner classes.
 Together with Amelie and Christiane in the afternoon she organizes an English conversation club and other activities for the students.